4s0ck3t/4s0ck3t.github.io/_posts/2024-04-16-windows-authentication-attacks.md

 ## Hashcat

-First we can check what hardware hashcat will be using, as running from a GPU is considerably faster than the CPU.
+First we can check what hardware hashcat will be using, as running on a GPU is considerably faster than the CPU.

 ```shell
 hashcat -I
 ```

-Now cracking in it's simplest form, we use the _rockyou_ wordlist.
-RockYou was a company that developed widgets social networks including MySpace and Facebook.
-In December 2009 they had a databreach of 32 million user accounts and unencrypted passwords.
+Cracking in it's simplest form using hashcat, we use the _rockyou_ wordlist.
+RockYou was a company that developed widgets for social networks including MySpace and Facebook.
+In December 2009 they had a databreach of 32 million user accounts and their unencrypted passwords.

 ```shell
 hashcat -a 0 -m 1000 hashes /usr/share/wordlists/rockyou.txt